Joan Chittister: Bibliography

-Chittister has authored over 50 books and over 700 articles in numerous journals and magazines including: America, US Catholic, Sojourners, Spirituality (Dublin), and The Tablet (London).
-She is a regular contributor to NCRonline.org and HuffingtonPost.com, appeared on Oprah Winfrey's Super Soul Sunday in March 2015 and in May 2019, on Meet the Press with Tim Russert and Now with Bill Moyers.
+Chittister has authored over 50 books and over 700 articles in numerous journals and magazines including: America, U.S. Catholic, Sojourners, Spirituality (Dublin), and The Tablet (London).
+She is a regular contributor to the National Catholic Reporter and HuffPost, appeared on Oprah Winfrey's Super Soul Sunday in March 2015 and in May 2019, on Meet the Press with Tim Russert and Now with Bill Moyers.

 She is the executive director of "Benetvision", a publications ministry of the Benedictine Sisters of Erie.

 Recent publications

 Joan Chittister: Essential Writings, a compilation from her best writing from books, articles and speeches, was published by Orbis Books in August 2014 (ed.
 Mary Lou Kownacki, OSB, Mary Hembrow Snyder, PhD).
-In 2019, Dear Joan: conversations with women in the church, editor Jessie Bazan was published by Twenty-third Publ.
+In 2015, Dear Joan: conversations with women in the church was published by Garratt Publishing.